Extensions

 Fixture files may contain one JSON event object, a JSON array of event objects, or JSONL with one event object per non-empty line.
 Every event is validated against the canonical eforge event schema before replay.

 Non-JSON output is summary-first.
-It reports whether the test passed, the source (none, fixture, or run), replay counts (inputEventCount, filteredEventCount, emittedEventCount, and diagnosticEventCount), match count, emitted event-handler diagnostics, and deferred registration family counts.
+It reports whether the test passed, the source (none, fixture, or run), replay counts (inputEventCount, filteredEventCount, emittedEventCount, and diagnosticEventCount), match count, emitted event-handler diagnostics, and non-event registration family counts.
 Zero matching hooks are valid when the response is otherwise valid; the CLI prints a clear zero-match message and exits 0.
 The process exits 1 only when the daemon response has valid: false.

 eforge extension new <name> scaffolds a TypeScript extension.
 Defaults are --scope local (project-local .eforge/extensions/), --template event-logger, and no overwrite.
 Pass --scope project for committed team extensions, --scope user for personal cross-project extensions, --template blank for a minimal module, or --force to overwrite an existing scaffold target.
 Non-JSON output prints the created path, canonical daemon scope (project-local, project-team, or user), template, overwrite state, and next validation/reload steps.

 eforge extension reload refreshes daemon extension discovery and restarts the runtime watcher when it is currently running.
 JSON output is the raw daemon response, including refreshed extension entries, diagnostics, registration totals, and watcher restart metadata.
 Non-JSON output summarizes watcher state and diagnostic counts.
+MCP and Pi eforge_extension management calls return compact projections by default for list, show, validate, reload, test, install/update/remove, trust/untrust, promote/demote, and new-extension actions: identity, status, trust, path, scope, source, registration counts, diagnostic counts, sample summaries, and next steps are kept, while raw daemon discovery objects are omitted unless you use CLI --json or daemon/client HTTP APIs for explicit debug inspection.

 List/show output includes enabled, a derived boolean for whether the entry is selected by the current extension config and is not shadowed or excluded.
 It is false when extensions are globally disabled, when include/exclude filters leave the entry out, or when a higher-precedence extension shadows it.
 A selected entry can still have enabled: true with status skipped or error; use status, trust, and diagnostics to see why it did not load.